Thank you for your interest in our organization!

 A full security brief will be given on your arrival.

-If you do not have the tetanus vaccine, or if it’s older than 10 years, it’s important that you get it before your arrival.
+If you do not have the tetanus vaccine, or if it’s older than 10 years, you must get it before your arrival.
 Even if we use gloves and other kinds of protections, you may get scratches while cleaning dirty trash at the beaches, so it’s better to be safe!

 Drinking is of course not allowed while sailing, and it’s not allowed when the skipper/host is away.